upgradingdave/camunda-8-jdbc-connector/README.md

 A Camunda 8 Connector capable of connecting to Databases via JDBC and running SQL commands.

-In theory, this connector should be able to connect to any database with a jdbc driver.
-So far, it's been tested against the following types of databases:
+In theory, this connector can use [any type](#other-database-types) of jdbc driver.
+So far, it's been tested against the following types of databases (and the drivers for these types of databases are included by default):

 - [H2](#h2)
 - [MySql](#mysql)